The Dashboard

 Dashboard URL

 Once you run a query, the query gets added to the dashboard’s URL.
-This is helpful if you’d like to bookmark or store the query for further use.
+This feature allows you to bookmark or share queries for future use.

 Dashboard URL